Your Writing Space Doesn’t Need Another Plant.

 Especially if you aren’t in a situation where you can create a perfect space.
 A room with walls painted the colour of imagination and carpeted with focus-inducing texture doesn’t come cheap.
 The internet democratized writing for all of us.
 Didn’t it?

 I refuse to make writing into an elite activity, reserved for fancy-pantsers with oak walled studies and working fireplaces – or airy lofts with floor to ceiling windows.
-Click To Tweet
+Share on XDeveloping a writing practice & claiming a space of any size or colour in your life and dedicating it to that practice?

 That is what it takes to be a writer – not a fancy studio or study.